 The width of the keratinized band and its relationship to the teeth remain relatively constant during the child's growth and development.
 Deflections in the path of eruption (eg, due to crowding or overretention of primary teeth) may result in a narrowed band of attached gingiva .
 This finding is particularly common when mandibular incisors erupt labial to the alveolar ridge (picture 1).
 If the band of attached gingiva is very narrow (eg, less than 3 mm), subsequent loss of attachment can result in the absence of attached gingiva or a "mucogingival defect."
 Mucogingival defects, defined by a pocket depth that exceeds the width of keratinized gingiva, predispose to rapid gingival recession (picture 1).

 Labially erupted teeth are particularly vulnerable to attachment loss and periodontal disease because they are difficult to clean, especially after recession has occurred.
-(See "Overview of gingivitis and periodontitis in children and adolescents", section on 'Gingivitis'.)
+(See "Gingivitis and periodontitis in children and adolescents: An overview", section on 'Gingivitis'.)